yokolet/new-note/_posts/2019-10-29-setting-up-gcp-instance-for-deep-learning.md

     (env) jupyter@my-tf2-instance:~/intro-to-deep-learning$ jupyter nbextensions_configurator enable --user
     ```

-    Be careful about extensions, especially labextension.
-    The installed extensions may load Python 3.5.
-    As a result, whole notebook will use Python 3.5 even though the Python to
-    start `jupyter notebook` is 3.7.

 6. Start `jupyter notebook`

     Everything is ready.
 Let's start up the `jupyter notebook`.